Numerical Hopf-Lax formulae for Hamilton-Jacobi equations on unstructured geometries: Numerical examples

 \section{Numerical examples}

 We present some numerical tests showing both the accuracy and the performance of the proposed schemes for evolutive and stationary HJ equations.
-Our implementation is written in C language, employing {\em Triangle} \cite{TRI}, our favorite easy-to-use library for the generation of Delaunay triangular meshes in two dimensions, and {\em SuiteSparse} \cite{SUS}, a sparse matrix library for the solution of linear systems associated to policy improvement and quadratic refinement of the minimum search (although this choice might not be optimal in every respect).
-Unless otherwise stated, the numerical tests are run on a MacBook Pro equipped with an Intel Core i5 dual-core with 2.9 GHz, 8 Gb RAM and under the OS 11.7.10.
+Our implementation is written in C language, employing {\tt Triangle} \cite{TRI}, our favorite easy-to-use library for the generation of Delaunay triangular meshes in two dimensions, and {\tt SuiteSparse} \cite{SUS}, a sparse matrix library for the solution of linear systems associated to policy evaluation and quadratic refinement of the minimum search (although this choice might not be optimal in every respect).
+Unless otherwise stated, the numerical tests in serial mode are run on a MacBook Pro equipped with an Intel Core i5 dual-core with 2.9 GHz, 8 Gb RAM under OS 11.7.10, whereas the parallel codes are written in CUDA and running on a GPU server equipped with a Nvidia H100 GPU with 94Gb Ram and 14592 CUDA cores.